-Refer to Step 30.4.3 Transfer Real Estate for detailed instructions on how to transfer real estate to the estate for sale.
+Refer to Step 30.3.3 Transfer Real Estate for detailed instructions on how to transfer property to the estate for sale.

-If you have decided to tackle this Step yourself after reading and understanding this Step, you may want to:
+If you have decided to tackle this Step yourself after reading and understanding the above, you may want to:

-- Determine the ownership of all real estate;
+- Determine the ownership of all deceased estate property

-- Check the Will (if available) about any specific instructions about how the real estate is to be distributed;
+- Check the Will (if available) about any specific instructions about how the property is to be distributed

-- Negotiate deferral or pay all mortgage payments for real estate that is mortgaged;
+- Negotiate deferral or pay all mortgage payments for property that is mortgaged

-- Decide if the owned real estate will be kept vacant, rented out or sold;
+- Decide if the owned property will be kept vacant, rented out or sold

-- Return a rental bond if a real estate was rented out and the lease ended; and
+- Return a rental bond if a property was rented out and the lease ended

 - Update the simplyEstate Assets & Liabilities Inventory with all real estate and their value.